country profile

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Gender parity across secondary pathways reflects sustained commitment to equitable participation.

-Governance and Innovation present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Innovation and Governance present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Regionally, School Access and Gender Parity lags peers the most, signalling where investment could have the highest impact.

 Key insights

-• Holds a regional position of 11th within Sub-Saharan Africa .
+Holds a regional position of 12th within Sub-Saharan Africa.

-• Scores range from Infrastructure (45.5) to Access & Parity (0.0), reflecting variation across dimensions.
+Scores range from Innovation (44.7) to Access & Parity (0.0), reflecting variation across dimensions.

 Regional peers: Sub-Saharan Africa